aersosi/pulse-radio/README.md

 ```

-Now, run the development server:
+When installation is finished, run the development server:

 ```bash